CedarGroveStudios/AD9833_ADSR_FeatherWing/README.md

 The latest version of the envelope segment control algorithm was modified to use a fixed time interval approach rather than a variable time interval based on segment duration.
 In the newest code, the digital potentiometer updates regularly every 1ms during segment generation, a speed easily accommodated by CircuitPython and the Feather M4 Express.

 ## Primary Project Objectives
-1)	Generate a smooth ADSR modulated waveform from the AD9833.
+1)	Generate a smooth ADSR modulated waveform from the AD9833 across the audio spectrum (1Hz to 20KHz).
 2)	Implement with CircuitPython code.
 3)  Develop CircuitPython libraries for the AD9833 and AD5245.
 4)  Improve output bandwidth.